MartinThoma/MartinThoma.github.io/_posts/2014-09-10-one-to-one-tutoring.md

 But I want them to choose the student at the beginning of the semester.
 And
 $\theta_1$ may not be too high.
 The higher it gets, the more difficult and time intensive it gets for the student and the tutor.
 I think the time right before an exam is the time where students learn most.
-If a student doesn't achive the $\theta_1$ threshold, then the tutor will not have any incent to help the student to prepare for the exam except for money or friendship.
+If a student doesn't achieve the $\theta_1$ threshold, then the tutor will not have any incentive to help the student to prepare for the exam except for money or friendship.

 ### One-on-One tutoring: Way 2